-- No registration drives where alcohol is served: You may not hold a registration drive any place where alcohol is sold and consumed. - Don't pay your drive workers by the piece: It's a crime in Georgia to pay based on the number of registrations obtained.
+- Don't pay your drive workers by the piece: It's illegal in Minnesota to pay someone to solicit registrations based on the number of registrations obtained.
 Pay by the shift or by the hour instead. - Potential funder restrictions: Some funders do not allow the use of their funds for voter registration drives.
 You will need to check your grant paperwork to make sure that you are using funds that are available for this work.

-Q: How can our organization help people vote by mail?
+Q: How can our organization help people vote absentee by mail?